variabletribe/VC-BooksDiscuss/readme.md

 ### 3. Anyone (no admin status needed)

-Stats, personal progress, VC topic browsing/adding/voting, and the timer are open to every group member — see the tables below for exactly which.
+Stats, personal progress, VC topic browsing/adding/voting, and the timer are open to every group member.
+Users can also see their **own full warning history** with `/mywarns` — active and cleared warnings, with dates, reasons, and who issued them.

 ---